3246251196/adtools_testing/README.md

 "run_all.script" will finalise the unpacking of the tests and automatically invoke "user.script" on each test case variant.
 By default, the "user.script" will execute each test variant.
 Be aware that testing incurs the risk of crashing your machine!
-Each variant is standalone and for each test there are 4 variants; 2 variants of c library version (newlib and clib2) and 2 variants of link type (dynamic and static).
+For each test there are 4 variants: 2 variants of c library version (newlib and clib2) and 2 variants of link type (dynamic and static).
 In the case of Shared Object creation, the test framework will copy any necessary SO files into the directory for that variant (Note: If your test creates a Shared Object and the executable needs that Shared Object then the test framework will automatically copy that into the LHA file.
 But, if your test relies on some non compiler/C-LIBRARY Shared Object that you installed into the SDK path (CROSS_PREFIX) - such as libpng.so that is installed into /sdk/newlib/lib/libpng.so then that file will not be added.
 Only compiler/C-LIBRARY Shared Objects in the CROSS_PREFIX are copied.
 You would have to manually copy such a Shared Object into the test directory).
 The ELF.LIBRARY will load local SO files in preference.
 For each executable binary, if the